ustaxcourt/ef-cms/README.md

 ### AWS Cognito

-To use Cognito, start the web client with `npm run dev:cognito` (instead of `npm start`) You can then log in with:
+To use Cognito, start the web client with `yarn dev:cognito` (instead of `npm start`) You can then log in with:

 ```
 petitioner1@example.com – petitioner5@example.com